brendonakay/brendonakay-hugo-papermod/content/posts/leveling-up-ocaml.md

 easy task since the types are static.
 I know where to "plug in" my module.

 This will also be a lesson in Functors and Modules.

+# Progress
+I had a lot of challenges with Nix starting this out.
+I'll talk more about those in another post.

+Modules and Functors were pretty straight forward if you understand Go interfaces.
+I sense that there are deeper differences between Go interfaces and OCaml Functors.